imbo/imbo/docs/installation/configuration.rst

 Using callables in configuration
 --------------------------------

-Imbo supports providing callables for certain configuration options.
-In Imbo 2 these are the :ref:`accessControl <access-control-configuration>`, :ref:`database <database-configuration>`, :ref:`eventListeners[name] <event-listeners-configuration>`, :ref:`resource <resource-configuration>` and :ref:`storage <storage-configuration>` options, while Imbo 3 adds callable support for :ref:`transformationPresets <transformation-presets-configuration>`.
-The callable receives two arguments (`$request` and `$response`) which map to the active request and response objects.
+Imbo supports callables for certain configuration options: :ref:`accessControl <access-control-configuration>`, :ref:`database <database-configuration>`, :ref:`eventListeners[name] <event-listeners-configuration>`, :ref:`resource <resource-configuration>`, :ref:`storage <storage-configuration>` and :ref:`transformationPresets <transformation-presets-configuration>`.
+The callable receives two arguments (``$request`` and ``$response``) which map to the active request and response objects.

 By using a callable you can extend Imbo with custom logic for most configuration options (or provide the ``$request`` or ``$response`` objects to your implementing class), such as switching storage modules based on which user performed the request.
+Using callables will also delay the instantiation of the classes until they are first accessed, instead of when the configuration files are loaded.

 .. _access-control-configuration: